open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 ### Duration

 Any value that represents a duration, for example a timeout, MUST be an integer representing a number of milliseconds.
-The value is non-negative - if a negative value is provided, the SDK MUST generate a warning and gracefully ignore the setting.
+The value is non-negative - if a negative value is provided, the SDK MUST generate a warning, gracefully ignore the setting and use the default value if it is defined.

 For example, the value `12000` indicates 12000 milliseconds, i.e., 12 seconds.